Trip Highlights

 Day 11-12: Gangtey, Bhutan

-Depart Punakha for Phobjikha for a three hour drive through beautiful Himalayan scenery.
-The Gangtey Valley is renowned for wonderful walking trails and picturesque views.
-Rest and relax on your first afternoon, taking some relaxed strolls to view points.
-In the evening participate in evening prayers at Shedra, a uniquely memorable experience.
+Depart Punakha for Gangtey (Phobjikha Valley) on a beautiful drive through Himalayan scenery.
+The Gangtey Valley is renowned for its walking trails, wide-open vistas and tranquil atmosphere.
+Spend your first afternoon unwinding with gentle strolls to local viewpoints, then join evening prayers at the Shedra for a uniquely memorable experience.

 Day 13-14: Paro, Bhutan

-A longer drive day (around six hours) takes you back to Paro for your final two nights of your Nepal and Bhutan Highlights of The Himalayas Holiday.
+A longer drive (around six hours) brings you back to Paro for your final two nights in Bhutan—an evocative finale to your Himalayas journey before India and Rajasthan await.

 Taktshang Goemba, Tigers Nest Monastery in Bhutan